 The study of parametric and nonparametric statistics commonly used in the behavioral and life sciences.
 Included is analyses of relationship and variance, as well as effect sizes associated with each.
 Students majoring in Biology or Psychology must earn a grade of C or higher.
 Cross-listed as BIOL/PSYC 324.
-Prerequisite: MATH 150 or higher.
+Prerequisite: Grade of C or higher in MATH 150 or higher-level math course.